Inner German border: 1952–1967: the "Special Regime"

-1967–89: the "Modern Frontier"
+1967–1989: the "Modern Frontier"

 The GDR decided to upgrade the fortifications in the late 1960s to establish a "modern frontier" that would be far more difficult to cross.
 Barbed-wire fences were replaced with harder-to-climb expanded metal barriers; directional anti-personnel mines and anti-vehicle ditches blocked the movement of people and vehicles; tripwires and electric signals helped guards to detect escapees; all-weather patrol roads enabled rapid access to any point along the border; and wooden guard towers were replaced with prefabricated concrete towers and observation bunkers.

 Construction of the new border system started in September 1967.
 Nearly 1300 km of new fencing was built, usually further back from the geographical line than the old barbed-wire fences.
 The upgrade programme continued well into the 1980s.
 The new system immediately reduced the number of successful escapes from around 1,000 people a year in the mid-1960s to only about 120 per year a decade later.

 The introduction of West German Chancellor Willy Brandt's Ostpolitik ("Eastern Policy") at the end of the 1960s reduced tensions between the two German states.
 It led to a series of treaties and agreements in the early 1970s, most significantly a treaty in which East and West Germany recognised each other's sovereignty and supported each other's applications for UN membership, although neither state changed its view on the citizenship issue.
 Reunification remained a theoretical objective for West Germany, but in practice that objective was put aside by the West and abandoned entirely by the East.
 New crossing points were established and East German crossing regulations were slightly relaxed, although the fortifications were as rigorously maintained as ever.

 In 1988, the GDR leadership considered proposals to replace the expensive and intrusive fortifications with a high-technology system codenamed Grenze 2000.
-Drawing on technology used by the Red Army during the Soviet–Afghan War, it would have replaced the fences with sensors and detectors.
+Drawing on technology used by the Soviet army during the Soviet–Afghan War, it would have replaced the fences with sensors and detectors.
 However, the plan was never implemented.